brett3182/TCL-Workshop/README.md

 This main 'Task' can be achieved by dividing it into several 'sub-tasks' which are:
 1. To create a command ('vsdsynth' in this project) and pass the CSV file from UNIX shell to TCL script
 2. To convert all inputs to Format 1 and SDC format and pass it to the synthesis tool Yosys.
 Format 1 over here is the format which is understood by the synthesis tool, in our case, Yosys.
 3. To convert Format 1 and SDC to Format 2 and pass it to the timing tool Opentimer.
-Format 2 is the formart which is understood by the STA engine.
+Format 2 is the format which is understood by the STA engine.
 4. To generate the output report

+This module will focus on the first sub-task.

+**Create a command ('vsdsynth') and pass the CSV file from UNIX shell to TCL script**